 EGR Past events

 Treatment decisions are not always guided by what is in the best interests of a pediatric patient is not in doubt: consider the very badly damaged baby whose parents painfully decide they must not consent to a costly course of treatments involving repeated hospitalizations that might prolong the infant’s life another year or two, because they live a half-day’s journey from the hospital and have three other young children at home.
 Such decisions have been defended by considering important interests of parents or siblings or sometimes grandparents that are taken to override the interests of the pediatric patient.
 Less ethical attention, however, has been paid to what is owed families—considered, not merely as the sum total of the individuals within them, but as morally valuable entities in themselves.
 Professor Lindemann found the exclusion of the family’s perspective from healthcare ethics peculiar, very widespread, and in need of remedy.
 In this talk she identified what is instrumentally and intrinsically valuable about a pediatric patient’s family, and argued that the family’s integrity, and therefore its goodness and soundness, can be put at risk when health care professionals make too many demands, or the wrong kind of demands, on it.
 Co-sponsored with University of Minnesota Department of Family Social Science and Medical School, Department of Pediatrics.

-Douglas Diekema, MD, MPH, Treuman Katz Center for Pediatric Ethics, Seattle, WA
+Speaker: Douglas Diekema, MD, MPH, Treuman Katz Center for Pediatric Ethics, Seattle, WA

 Rapid advances in emerging fields of science and technology such as nanobiotechnology, genetic engineering, synthetic biology, and tissue engineering have vast potential in biomedical applications by enabling previously unimaginable abilities to control and alter biological processes and living systems.
 At the same time, these emerging fields present novel ethical challenges that are addressed by neither traditional biomedical ethics nor by traditional engineering ethics.
-The lecture addressed these ethical challenges emerging from the convergence of engineering and the life sciences, including disciplinary differences and gaps in how ethical implications and responsibilities are taught, perceived, approached, and institutionalized
+The lecture addressed these ethical challenges emerging from the convergence of engineering and the life sciences, including disciplinary differences and gaps in how ethical implications and responsibilities are taught, perceived, approached, and institutionalized.

 Moral distress when used in the health care context is defined by Jameton as resulting when the morally correct action is known, but institutional constraints make it nearly impossible to pursue the right course of action.
 This concept has been explored in nursing with vigor.
 However, little attention has been paid to it by the other health disciplines.
 The talk introduced the concept as applied to the medical field and the argument for much greater attention to this potentially erosive and destructive force among physicians.
 Why might this be relevant?
 A (morally) sad doctor is a bad doctor.
 Co-sponsored with University of Minnesota, Medical School and School of Nursing.

-Steven Miles, MD, University of Minnesota
+Speaker: John Song, MD, MPH, MAT, University of Minnesota

 Gun violence is a public health problem in terms of causing deaths and injuries.
 Having a gun in the house is a risk factor for death or injury.
 Health professionals commonly assess for risk factors (biological, like cholesterol), behavioral (like using seat belts).
 Does clinical ethics (rules for how practitioners act) have a legitimate role to play in reducing gun violence?
 Co-sponsored with University of Minnesota, School of Public Health.

-Adrian Owen, University of Western Ontario
+Speaker: Adrian Owen, University of Western Ontario